 TOP VETERINARY CARE

-An average of 4 – 8 horses per week are examined by one of our veterinarians at the racetrack, including evaluations of any x-rays or ultrasounds.
+An average of 4 – 8 horses per week are examined by one of our veterinarians at the racetrack, including evaluations of any x-rays or ultrasounds provided by connections.

 Many of the leading equine surgeons in the region from Mid-Atlantic Equine Medical Center, Hogan Equine, Penn Vet’s New Bolton Center and Unionville Equine Associates work with us to examine screening sets of x-rays for horses that are entered into the program.
 If surgery is recommended, these incredibly supportive equine medical facilities are willing to perform the procedure at cost.
-This allows us to help each horse that comes through our program.
+This allows us to help each horse who needs it.

 While Turning for Home is not a sanctuary, we do all we can to assure that every retiree has the best opportunity to go on to a new career.

 With the help of many organizations and our Partner Farms, we have been able to succeed in our mission.
 Our current horses can be seen here as well as on our Facebook page.